Notes on how to count a crowd.

 “The MPS no longer publishes estimated crowd numbers unless in very exceptional circumstances.
 Protest numbers are extremely hard to accurately judge and figures can vary significantly and are very subjective.
 The MPS does not have the expertise to accurately make these estimations and consequently do not disclose numbers in relation to any event.
 Where records of estimated numbers are made these will be held as police intelligence and not disclosable under the FOIA scheme.” - Met Police FOI

-As I said, crowds are often over-exaggerated or under-exaggerated so perhaps in this case we might settle for a "true" figure somewhere in the range of 1,250 to 1,500 of thereabouts.
+As I said, crowds are often over-exaggerated or under-exaggerated depending on the motives of the estimator so perhaps in this case we might settle for a "true" figure somewhere in the range of 1,250 to 1,500.

-As a side note, in the case of the protest I've used as an example, some of the local Conservative councillors have used the figure of "3,000" to underline the opposition to a local traffic scheme, an estimate that presumably came from the march organisers.
-According to the various methods I've used there's clearly not this many people protesting along the procession or gathering at the end, in fact it's been inflated by 100%.
+In the case of the real-life protest I've used in the examples above some of the local Conservative councillors have quote figure of "3,000 marchers" to underline the local opposition to a traffic scheme that has recently been installed, an estimate that presumably came from the march organisers but one that seems inflated by ~100%.

 Likewise some of the opposition supporters put the figure at 500, a underestimate by a few hundred people.